anderssv/the-example/doc/sum-types.md

 Ever since I read Domain Driven Design I have realized that there are some untapped potential to how we write code.
 And especially in Object Oriented languages.
 It always felt clunky how we do parsing/validation/values and how our code has to take this into account, or assume everything is in order really.

-So when I started coding in Kotlin a few years back it felt really good to have nullability (null checks really) built into the language.
-It got rid of a bunch of clunky code and you could know what values are passed.
+So when I started coding in Kotlin a few years back it felt wonderful to have nullability (null checks really) built into the language.
+It got rid of a bunch of clunky code, and you could know what values are passed.

 But when accepting input from users or endpoints there are always some things that end up being nullable to enable better validation and parsing.